Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 That’s where the need for having sales objectives comes into play.

-And this blog is here to share 10 sales objectives examples you must explore!
+This blog is here to share 10 sales objectives examples you must explore!

 What are sales objectives?

+However, sales objectives are not the same as KPIs.
 They are the overarching themes that define the metrics that depict the success of sales.

 Setting sales goals for driving results out of your reps’ actions is critical.

-Firstly, let’s discover the common challenges that sales professionals face while setting sales objectives.
+First, let’s discover the common challenges that sales professionals face while setting sales objectives.

 Common challenges in setting sales objectives